veniamin-ilmer/go-vs-rust-primes/README.md

 The ending memory usage was stable at `10,512 KiB`.

 ### Analysis
-Even though the algorithm was significantly different, the compiled size stayed relatively similar for both executables.
+Even though the algorithm was significantly different from the last attempt, the compiled size stayed relatively similar for both executables.

 The run time was signficantly better, and Rust only had a 0.2 second lead.